offmywave011/masterconcrete/Getting-started.md

 Get the `$latestVersion` number from the [README](https://github.com/doo/Scanbot-SDK-Examples/blob/master/README.md)

 ## ABI settings
-The Scanbot SDK uses native libraries under the hood and supports following [ABIs](https://developer.android.com/ndk/guides/arch.html): "armeabi", "armeabi-v7a" and "x86".
+The Scanbot SDK uses native libraries under the hood and supports following [ABIs](https://developer.android.com/ndk/guides/arch.html): `armeabi`, `armeabi-v7a` and `x86`.
-Currently we don't provide native libs for "arm64".
-But our "armeabi-v7a" libs are compatible with the "arm64" architecture.
+Currently we don't provide native libs the `arm64-v8a` architecture.
+But our `armeabi-v7a` libs are fully compatible with "arm64".
 So to be able to run on "arm64" devices you have just to add this `abiFilters` configuration in your `build.gradle`:

     ...